From double Lie groupoids to local Lie 2-groupoids: Toward symplectic 2-groupoids

 The statements of Propositions \ref{prop:nondegen1} and \ref{prop:nondegen2} are higher-dimensional analogues of the nondegeneracy properties in Xu's definition of quasi-symplectic groupoids.
-However, these properties do not sufficiently control the degeneracy of $\Omega$, as is illustrated by the following example.
+These propositions give necessary conditions for the nondegeneracy of $\omega$.
+However, the following example demonstrates that these conditions are not sufficient.

 \begin{example} Let $V$ be a vector space.
 Consider the double Lie groupoid

 The bar construction yields the Lie $2$-groupoid

 Actually, \eqref{eqn:barvv} is a Lie $1$-groupoid, equal to the nerve of the abelian group $V \oplus V^*$.